awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

      Edit-EC2InstanceAttribute -InstanceId instance-id -EnaSupport $true
      ```

-1. \(Optional\) Create an AMI from the instance, as described in [Creating an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md)\.
+1. \(Optional\) Create an AMI from the instance, as described in [Create an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md)\.
 The AMI inherits the enhanced networking `enaSupport` attribute from the instance\.
 Therefore, you can use this AMI to launch another instance with enhanced networking enabled by default\.

 1. From your local computer, start the instance using the Amazon EC2 console or one of the following commands: [start\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/start-instances.html) \(AWS CLI\), [Start\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Start-EC2Instance.html) \(AWS Tools for Windows PowerShell\)\.
 If your instance is managed by AWS OpsWorks, you should start the instance in the AWS OpsWorks console so that the instance state remains in sync\.<a name="enhanced-networking-ena-instance-store-ubuntu"></a>

 **To enable enhanced networking on Ubuntu \(instance store\-backed instances\)**

 Follow the previous procedure until the step where you stop the instance\.
-Create a new AMI as described in [Creating an instance store\-backed Linux AMI](creating-an-ami-instance-store.md), making sure to enable the enhanced networking attribute when you register the AMI\.
+Create a new AMI as described in [Create an instance store\-backed Linux AMI](creating-an-ami-instance-store.md), making sure to enable the enhanced networking attribute when you register the AMI\.
 + [register\-image](https://docs.aws.amazon.com/cli/latest/reference/ec2/register-image.html) \(AWS CLI\)

   ```